 Ingredients for Crock Pot French Onion Soup

-- Cognac – For a touch of luxury and depth.
+- Cognac – For a richer taste.

 Detailed Recipe for Crock Pot French Onion Soup